The Devil's Plan: Production

 The series is produced by Jung Jong-yeon, who has worked in the survival reality show genre before, such as on The Genius.
 He said that adjustments were made as the show progressed because the contestants' behavior was unpredictable.
 Season one runner-up ORBIT played with an unusual strategy by collaborating to save players from elimination.
 Jeong said that it was not the direction he intended the games to progress in but that it created a new narrative for the genre.
 The first season concluded with Ha Seok-jin winning ₩250,000,000.

 In November 2023, Netflix renewed the series for a second season.

 The second season concluded with Jeong Hyun-gyu winning ₩380,000,000.

 In September 2025, Netflix announced production had begun on the third season.
+Subsequently, through the 'Next on Netflix 2026 Korea' lineup, the release date for Season 3 was confirmed for the fourth quarter of 2026.